muniesvetri20012020/Munies/README.md

 - Factors are based on provided standards and may need updates for regulatory changes.
 - Does not account for external variables like weather or traffic; use as an estimation aid.

-Contributing

-Feel free to fork this repository, suggest improvements, or submit pull requests.
-For issues or feature requests, open a GitHub issue.

-Credits

 Developed with assistance from Grok by xAI.
 Inspired by postal workload assessment needs for operational fairness.

 For questions, contact [Munies].